awsdocs/amazon-connect-admin-guide/doc_source/set-up-recordings.md

 + The agent audio is stored in the right channel\.
 + All incoming audio, including the customer and anyone conferenced in, is stored in the left channel\.

-Recordings are stored in the Amazon S3 bucket that you [specify for your instance](update-instance-settings.md)\.
-This allows access by any user or application with the appropriate permissions\.
+Recordings are stored in the Amazon S3 bucket that are [created for your instance](amazon-connect-instances.md#get-started-data-storage)\.
+Any user or application with the appropriate permissions can access the recordings in the Amazon S3 bucket\.
 Encryption is enabled by default for all call recordings using Amazon S3 server\-side encryption with KMS\.
 The encryption is at the object level\.
 The reports and recording objects are encrypted; there's no encryption at the bucket level\.

 You shouldn't disable encryption\.